Arthur, Prince of Wales: Legacy

-In 2002, following the initiative of canon Ian MacKenzie, Arthur's funeral was reenacted with a requiem mass at Worcester Cathedral, on occasion of the quincentenary of his death.
+In 2002, following the initiative of Canon Ian MacKenzie, Arthur's funeral was reenacted with a requiem mass at Worcester Cathedral, on occasion of the quincentenary of his death.
 Despite his role in English history, Arthur has remained largely forgotten since his death.

 Henry VIII owned a portrait of Arthur wearing a "red cap with a brooch upon it, and a collar of red and white roses".
 A portrait of Arthur was rediscovered by English art dealer Philip Mould.

 The stained-glass image of Arthur Tudor praying is in the west window of the nave in St Laurence's Church in Ludlow, Shropshire where he died at the castle in 1502.
 Arthur's bowels (called euphemistically "the heart") had been buried in a lead box in the church's choir but were noted in 1723 as having been taken up not long since.

 In popular culture

 Arthur has been featured in several historical fiction novels, such as The King's Pleasure, by Norah Lofts, Three Sisters, Three Queens by Philippa Gregory and Katherine, The Virgin Widow, by Jean Plaidy.
 In The Constant Princess, by Philippa Gregory, Catherine promises Arthur to marry his brother, thus fulfilling not only her own destiny of becoming Queen of England but also the couple's plans for the future of the kingdom.
-The Alteration, by Kingsley Amis, is an alternate history novel centred on the "War of the English Succession" during which Henry VIII attempts to usurp the throne of his nephew, Stephen II, Arthur and Catherine's son.
+The Alteration, by Kingsley Amis, is an alternate history novel whose first point of divergence is Arthur's survival and reign as king, being succeeded by his son Stephen II.

 The historical drama The Six Wives of Henry VIII was broadcast in 1970, with Martin Ratcliffe as "Prince Arthur".
 In 1972, BBC2 aired a historical miniseries titled The Shadow of the Tower, with "Lord Arthur, Prince of Wales" played by Jason Kemp.
 He is portrayed by Angus Imrie in 2019 period drama The Spanish Princess.